*Filter this list of courses by Course ID, Title, or Credits.

 Introduces the discipline of human genetics by interweaving classical genetics concepts with current issues in genetics, including genetic diversity, the human genome, biotechnology, and genetic disorders.
 Presents the tools necessary for making informed decisions regarding the impact of genetic advances on individual lives and society, Laboratory includes exploration of DNA structure, DNA identification, and problem solving using activities, specimens and biotechnology equipment.

-Introduces cell biology lecture and lab course including the chemistry of life, the structure, reproduction, and metabolism of cells, genetics, and evolutionary biology.
-The topics are similar to BIOL 211 (General Biological Science) but are covered in less depth.
-Lab is inquiry based.
-BIOL& 160 is a
+Introduces cell biology including the chemistry of life, the structure, reproduction, and metabolism of cells, genetics, and evolutionary biology.
+Includes inquiry based lab.

-prerequisite for BIOL& 241 (Human Anatomy and Physiology 1) and BIOL& 260 (Microbiology).
-A grade of C or higher is required in order to advance to Biol& 241 or BIOL& 260.
-Intended for non-biology majors, pre-nursing, pre-dental hygiene, pre-occupational therapy and other pre-allied health students.
+Prerequisite course for BIOL& 241 (Human Anatomy and Physiology I) and BIOL& 260 (Microbiology).
+A grade of C or higher is required in order to advance to BIOL& 241 or BIOL& 260.
 Prerequisites: None

 Introduces fundamental biological principles from cells to human organ systems.
 Provides comprehensive coverage of the physiology of exercise and its role in successful integration of exercise principles into exercise programs.
 Laboratory is included.